Transfer Students

 A benchmark/placement exam will only be administered when additional data about a student’s mathematical proficiency is needed.
 Please be aware that, while options are available for adjustment in Mathematics course placements, all prerequisite coursework must be completed prior to enrolling in subsequent courses.

-Placement in World Language courses is determined by student performance on a language-specific assessment.
+Placement in Multilingual Learning courses is determined by student performance on a language-specific assessment.
 Students who have prior coursework or experience in Chinese, French, German, Hebrew, Spanish or Latin, and are interested in potential placement in one of these language programs beyond the introductory level, may sign up for the corresponding language benchmark exam.

-- For Chinese, French, German and Spanish, students will complete the listening, reading and writing portions of the AAPPL exam.
+- Chinese, French, German and Spanish: Students will complete the listening, reading and writing portions of the AAPPL exam.

-- For Hebrew, students will complete the listening, reading and writing portions of the STAMP exam.
+- Hebrew: Students will complete the listening, reading and writing portions of the STAMP exam.

-Contact Sylvia Lima at slima@d125.org or 847-415-4700 with any questions regarding benchmark testing for World Languages.
+Email benchmark@d125.org or 847-415-4700 with any questions regarding benchmark testing for Multilingual Learning.

 iPads & Technology